ViniciusX22/duolingo-api/README.md

-# api-boilerplate
+# duolingo-api

-Boilerplate code for an Express API deployed as a Vercel serverless function
+Simple API for Duolingo